md81544/rwgps2beeline/README.md

 This *may* work with GPX files output from other route planners. **Please let me know if this helps with other programs** and I can update the documentation.

 # Requirements
-This script uses the pip `rdp` package.
-You will need to install this first.
+**This script uses the pip `rdp` package.
+You will need to install this first**.
 If you're on a Mac with Homebrew you can run it in a `venv` to locally install `rdp`.
+The helper script `r2b.sh` automatically runs activate/deactivate if it finds a `venv/` directory in the directory that contains the script.

 ### Usage
 * Plan a route in RWGPS